jayburgessjr/qra/README.md

 This is designed to be run on Databricks, Fabric, or local Jupyter as a starting point.

+## QRA Algorithm Overview

+The QRA (Quantum Revenue Algorithm) is a framework for evaluating the health of a business and scoring potential actions.
+The algorithm consists of two main parts:

+### 1. QRA State Engine

+This engine calculates the "state" of a business by computing three key metrics:

+*   **EPI (Elasticity-Price Index):** Measures how sensitive demand is to price changes.
+A higher EPI indicates that demand is more sensitive to price changes.
+*   **RSI (Retention-Strength Index):** Measures customer retention.
+A higher RSI indicates that you are better at retaining your customers.
+*   **VRI (Volatility-Risk Index):** Measures the volatility of your revenue.
+A lower VRI indicates that your revenue is more stable.

+These three metrics are then combined into a single **QRA Health Score**, which provides a high-level overview of the health of the business.

+### 2. Scenario Projection

+This part of the algorithm projects the gross profit (GP) for a baseline and a scenario case.
+The scenario is defined by a percentage change in ticket price and retention.
+This allows you to see the potential impact of different actions on your bottom line.

 ## Usage

 To use the Streamlit app, follow these steps: